avan2s/prisma-transactions/README.md

 - `NEVER`: Execute non-transactionally, throw an exception if a transaction exists.

 ### Partial supported propagations through prisma restrictions
-The following propagations are working like expected, but will not make sure, that the M exactly like Java's propagations:
-- `NOT_SUPPORTED`: Execute non-transactionally, suspend the current transaction if one exists.
-The

-The `NOT_SUPPORTED` propagation will work like expected, but have in mind, that prisma model operations like `prisma.create` and `prisma.createMany` will still begin and commit a transaction from its nature.
-It will not make any issues and affect the behaviour.
-If you really
+- `NOT_SUPPORTED`: Execute non-transactionally, suspend the current transaction if one exists and will be executed in a non transactional context.
+This propagation will work like expected, but have in mind, that prisma model operations like `prisma.create` and `prisma.createMany` will still begin and commit a transaction from its nature.
+If you want to prevent creating a transaction completely use `prisma.$queryRaw`.

 ### Not supported propagations
 These propagations are currently not supported